teenapt/myproject/README.md

 instance.save()

 ```
 ##Question 2: Do django signals run in the same thread as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
-The code does not need to be elegant and production ready, we just need to understand your logic.
+The code does not need to be elegant and production ready, we just need to understand your logic.<br>
 Yes, Django signals run in the same thread as the caller by default.
 This means that when a signal is sent, the signal handlers are executed in the same thread that triggered the signal, and the execution of the caller waits until all signal handlers have completed.<br>
 ```import threading
 from django.db import models